nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 **Prerequisites**

-1. JDK 17 or higher
+1. JDK 20 or higher
 2. Maven 3.5.3 or higher<br>
    If your computer is behind a proxy server, [configure maven](https://maven.apache.org/guides/mini/guide-proxies.html).
-3. Git or directly download source from [GitHub](https://github.com/nroduit/Weasis)
+3. Git

 ### Getting the Source